© October, 2023

-How aware are you of all the sensory input that happens in your body/mind when you walk into a room?
+How aware are you of all the sensory input that happens in your body/mind when you walk into a space?
+Any space, outside or inside.

-Every culture on the planet has their own spiritual tradition of connecting buildings & man-made structures with nature and the cosmos.
-The idea that we are affected by our surrounding is universal.
+Every culture on the planet has their own techniques for connecting buildings & man-made structures with nature and the cosmos.
+The idea that we are affected by our surrounding is universal and well known.
 As above, so below and so it goes.
+The more one works with their environment, the easier life becomes.

-(In India, vaastu shastra was practiced.
+(In India, Vaastu Shastra was practiced.
 Their spatial map looks like this.
-(Geomancy & sacred geometry are both related fields that have their roots more in western culture.
-The medicine wheel might be the way native americans lined themselves up with the cosmos, which is the original intention of all of these disciplines, to align oneself with that which is greater as represented by sun, moon and all the planets in the night sky.)
+(Geomancy & Sacred Geometry are both related fields.)
+The medicine wheel is the map used by Native Americans to line themselves up with the cosmos.
+The root intention of all of these disciplines is to align oneself with that which is greater as represented by sun, moon and other celestial bodies.

 I became interested in feng shui, per se, in the late 80’s.
 Previously I had studied architecture & interior design in college.
 At the same time I was working as a real estate agent which enabled me to see thousands of homes & businesses…although with a different focus.
 My right brain began to relate to my left brain in new ways and I began to understand how different surroundings impact our lives in significant ways, and that we could change our lives with some simple ‘cures’.
 Feng Shui became a tool for self-discovery as well as practice that kept me grounded and stable through difficult times.
 Another awakening occurred when I discovered the role that astrology plays in determining auspicious design & placement.